Revolutionary-Games/Thrive/doc/architecture.md

 files to be next to the C# side class that needs them).
-When calling the native side methods the goal is to avoid as many memory copies as possible, that's why many of the external method signatures are pretty mangled and not very clear from C# viewpoint.
+When calling the native side methods the goal is to avoid as many memory copies as possible, that's why many of the external method signatures are pretty mangled and not very clear from a C# viewpoint.

 P/Invoke can be learned more about by reading the Microsoft documentation on that C# feature: